Thursday, 26 March 2015

 © Copyright Dave Croker and licensed for reuse under this Creative Commons Licence

 Slowly I climbed the broad grassy slopes of Glasgwm until eventually I reached the broad top that is adorned by several small lakes and several small tops (at least it appears to from looking at the map, I can’t remember).
-Continuing to follow the fence I headed down to the pass that separates Glasgwm from the Aran ridge.
-The path that comes up to the top of the pass from the valley looks like it could be an interesting climb with close views of the crags amongst a tremendous rock landscape that is giving me an insatiable desire to return to these awesome mountains as soon as possible.
+I continued to follow the fence and headed down to the pass that separates Glasgwm from the Aran ridge.
+The path that comes up to the top of the pass from the valley looks like it could be an interesting climb with close views of the crags amongst a tremendous rock landscape that is giving me an insatiable desire to return to these awesome mountains.
 From the top of the pass I continued to follow the fence slowly gaining height as I gradually made my way all the way up to the top of Aran Fawddwy.
-This is one of the highest hills in Wales, but also one of the least well-known, which is a great shame as it lies at the top of a fabulous ridge.
+This is one of the highest hills in Wales, but also one of the least known, which is a great shame as it lies at the top of a fabulous ridge.
 I can’t help thinking that I may have had a bit of poor weather at the top of Aran Fawddwy, although it could have been merely low cloud, but even so it may have been the only bad weather I had all weekend.

 © Copyright Philip Halling and licensed for reuse under this Creative Commons Licence

-Coming down the grassy slopes on the other side of Drysgol I found a path that took me gradually down into the Hengwm valley.
-I do remember it being rather windy at this point because I had been trying out a wide-brimmed hat at that time that I had just bought and I was finding that it wasn’t particularly useful when there is even the slightest wind, which is quite common on mountains.
-This path brought me all the way down to the road in Cwm Cywarch not far from my car.
-This walk was just an introduction to the delights that I would be enjoying on this weekend in the southern mountains of Snowdonia.
+While coming down the grassy slopes on the other side of Drysgol I found a path that took me gradually down into the Hengwm valley.
+I do remember it being rather windy at this point because I had been trying out a wide-brimmed hat that I had just bought and I was finding that it wasn’t particularly useful when there is even the slightest wind, which is quite common on mountains.
+This path brought me all the way down to the road in Cwm Cywarch not far from my car at the end of a walk that was just an introduction to the delights I would be enjoying on this weekend in the southern mountains of Snowdonia.
 I had tremendous weather, most of the time, and the scenery was first class.
 The greatest tragedy is that I have never been back.